- Ease of Use

 Another rarity in charting platforms, as found in our TC2000 review, this platform allows you to add formulas like (Volume/5 bar average volume * 100) and use them as indicators, or more commonly, use them to set alerts.
 The indicator used in the image below looks at the average volume over the last five price bars, it would be simple to set an alert above 250 (any value you find significant enough to trade).

 Scanner – EasyScan

 I’m very fond of EasyScan for one reason, you can choose how the stocks that show up in your scans rank against another security or set of securities, for the criteria you are scanning.
-For example, in the image below within the TC2000 review, I am scanning the list of the Russell 2000 ETF from iShares, and I’m using the 30 price trend against the market.
+For example, in the image below, I am scanning the list of the Russell 2000 ETF from iShares, and I’m using the 30 price trend against the market.
 So rather than choose an arbitrary value like most scanners, I want to see the top 10% of the Russell 2000 based on their performance against all US stocks.
 You can keep narrowing your selection until you have a few stocks that have massively outperformed the market.

 TC2000 Vs. TradingView

 I find TC2000 to be very similar to TradingView in chart feel, with a few key differences, those being:

 - TradingView is web-based, while TC2000 is a desktop application

 - The TradingView UI is much simpler

 - TC2000 has more features and functionality for day traders